calderwong/CardAppPrototype/src/ReferenceDocs/Development_Journal.md

 *(Journal will be updated below this line)*

+**USER Request (Step ~1700):** Enhance the mobile UI design for the Card Detail Page to ensure proper responsiveness and readability.

+**Cascade Action (Steps ~1710-1730):**
+1. **Mobile UI Refinements for Card Detail Page:**
+   * Enhanced the layout of `CardDetailsWidget`, `RewardsSummaryWidget`, and `PaymentSummaryWidget` components to be mobile-friendly
+   * Ensured widgets stack vertically on mobile to prevent compressed layouts
+   * Implemented responsive design that adapts based on the current view mode (mobile vs. desktop)

+2. **Timeframe Selection UI Improvements:**
+   * Adjusted the layout of the timeframe selection to display the "Spending Period" label above buttons on mobile
+   * Improved visibility and accessibility of selection options
+   * Adjusted spacing for better mobile experience

+3. **Dashboard UI Enhancements:**
+   * Updated the chart layout to ensure "Budget Breakdown" and "Spending Over Time" widgets are stacked vertically on mobile
+   * Improved responsiveness of all dashboard elements

+**Outcome:** The Card Detail Page and Dashboard now provide an optimized viewing experience across different screen sizes, with particular attention to mobile usability.
+The layout adjusts dynamically based on the current view mode, ensuring all information remains accessible and well-formatted.

+---

+**USER Request (Step 1749):** Improve the transaction viewing feature by ensuring that clicking on the "View" hyperlink opens a detailed transaction page instead of a blank page.

+**Cascade Action (Steps 1751-1763):**
+1. **Creation of Transaction Detail Page:**
+   * Created a new file `TransactionDetailPage.jsx` with a responsive UI for displaying transaction details
+   * Implemented detailed sections for merchant information (name, address, phone), transaction details (date, amount, category), and card used
+   * Added a map placeholder section for transactions with location data
+   * Created color-coded status indicators with appropriate icons
+   * Added a back navigation button and contextual action buttons based on transaction status

+2. **App Routing Updates:**
+   * Updated `App.jsx` to add routes for the transaction detail page in both mobile and browser views
+   * Added route `/transaction/:id` to navigate to the transaction detail

+3. **Mobile UI Enhancement (Step 1761-1763):**
+   * Redesigned the `TransactionList` component to be mobile-friendly
+   * Replaced the horizontal-scrolling table with a card-based layout for mobile
+   * Used context from `ViewModeContext` to detect mobile vs. desktop view
+   * Maintained the traditional table layout for desktop view
+   * Added icons and improved spacing in the mobile card layout

+---

+**USER Request (Step 1765):** Audit and enhance the mock data to better demonstrate all functionality.

+**Cascade Action (Steps 1767-1773):**
+1. **Enhanced Transaction Mock Data:**
+   * Added new transaction status types: Declined, Refunded, and Processing
+   * Added transaction-specific details like decline reasons, refund information, and processing details
+   * Ensured each status type had representative transactions in the mock data

+2. **Enhanced Card Information:**
+   * Added complete card details including balances, limits, and payment information
+   * Enhanced interest rates and statement dates
+   * Added rewards withdrawal history records
+   * Included complete information for the locked card status with reason

+3. **UI Updates for New Data:**
+   * Updated `TransactionList` to handle and appropriately display new status types
+   * Added color coding and icons specific to each transaction status
+   * Updated `TransactionDetailPage` to show status-specific information panels
+   * Added conditional action buttons based on transaction status (e.g., "Contact Support" for declined transactions)
+   * Added special formatting for refunded transactions

+**Outcome:** The transaction viewing feature now provides a comprehensive user experience with detailed transaction information, appropriate status indicators, and a fully responsive design that works well on both mobile and desktop views.
+The mock data now includes edge cases and various transaction types to better demonstrate all app functionality.

+---

 **USER Request (Step 973):** Add dummy bank accounts and a selector to the withdrawal modal.
 **USER Request (Step 979):** Add a 'Withdrawal Success!' message after submission.